iilabau/AU-MSTRdataset/README.md

 ### Relevant Paper
 The following paper may be consulted and cited while referring to this dataset.
-> T. Khan and A.F.
-Mollah, "A novel multi-scale deep neural framework for script invariant text detection" (Communicated)
+> **T. Khan and A. F. Mollah, "A novel multi-scale deep neural framework for script invariant text detection" (Communicated)**

 ### Contributors
 Mr. Tauseef Khan, Senuior Research Fellow, Department of Computer Science and Engineering, Aliah University, IIA/27 NewTown, Kolkata 700160, India